AlkenD/starlight/docs/src/content/docs/guides/authoring-content.md

 ## Other common Markdown features

-Starlight supports all other Markdown authoring syntax, such as lists and tables.
+Starstruck supports all other Markdown authoring syntax, such as lists and tables.
 See the [Markdown Cheat Sheet from The Markdown Guide](https://www.markdownguide.org/cheat-sheet/) for a quick overview of all the Markdown syntax elements.